Natsusora-no-Perseus/PalmTab/util/CurveTest/README.md

 Click on "Update Nodes" after you have finished changing the nodes.
 This will refresh the curve.<br/>
 If you want to cancel selecting / moving / creating a node, move your cursor to the blank space around the curve box.
 The cursor crosshair will turn red, and clicking there will cancel the behaviour.<br/>

+You can find "nodeList" "shiftedPoints" "resultNodes" "curveVal" buttons below the "Delete Nodes" button.
+Click on them to show / hide these points in the curve box.
+A "#" will appear next to the button if it is set to "show".<br/>

+The three sliders, from left to right, respectively controls ScalingFactor, BezierSubIntv, and OrderScalingFactor.
+Click on them to change the value of these parameters, which is then displayed at the bottom of the sliders.
+Click on the "Confirm" button above them to confirm the changes.<br/>
+* ScalingFactor controls the "sharpness" of the curve.
+The larger its value is, the "sharper" the curve is.
+* BezierSubIntv controls the "precision" of the curve.
+The larger its value is, the more accurate and smooth the curve is.
+* OrderScalingFactor controls the "responsiveness" of the curve.
+As more nodes are added, each node will have a smaller effect on the curve.
+Increasing this parameter can compensate this reduction in effectiveness more.<br/>

 Click on the "EXIT" button in the bottom-right corner to end the program.<br/>

 ## Notes